Ed.D. in Organizational Leadership Rankings Methodology

 A number of education doctorates in the listings offer organizational leadership as a concentration within a broader leadership or educational leadership program.
 In this structure, you’ll take a core set of credits in leadership (e.g. ethical leadership, strategic thinking, etc.) and concentration courses in more specific areas (e.g. organizational design & culture, managing complexity, global leadership, etc.).

-Examples of this phenomenon include City University of Seattle’s Online Ed.D. in Leadership – Organizational Leadership and Fielding University’s Ed.D. in Leadership for Change – Organization Development.
+See City University of Seattle’s Online Ed.D. in Leadership – Organizational Leadership for an example.

 Ed.D. in Organizational Leadership & Educational Leadership: Hybrid Major

 In some cases, organizational leadership and educational leadership have been blended into a hybrid major.
-Examples include the University of Illinois’s Ed.D. in Education Policy, Organization, and Leadership and the University of Louisville’s Ed.D. in Educational Leadership and Organizational Development.
-These programs may be best-suited to leaders in K-20 education and related fields.
+An example of this would be the University of Louisville’s Ed.D. in Educational Leadership and Organizational Development.
+These programs may be best-suited to leaders in PK-20 education and related fields.

 Ed.D. in Organizational Leadership Specializations